animatedmax/spring-data-geode/src/main/markdown/reference/lucene.md

 <div class="paragraph">

-Spring Data for GemFire's `LuceneIndexFactoryBean` API and {sdg-acronym}'s XML namespace also lets a {x-data-store-javadoc}/org/apache/geode/cache/lucene/LuceneSerializer.html\[`org.apache.geode.cache.lucene.LuceneSerializer`\] be specified when you create the `LuceneIndex`.
+Spring Data for GemFire's `LuceneIndexFactoryBean` API and SDG's XML namespace also lets a {x-data-store-javadoc}/org/apache/geode/cache/lucene/LuceneSerializer.html\[`org.apache.geode.cache.lucene.LuceneSerializer`\] be specified when you create the `LuceneIndex`.
 The `LuceneSerializer`